warte67/SDOM/docs/progress.md

 - Misc:
   - Centralized keyboard focus pulsing rectangle in `Core` update/render logic.
   - Removed temporary diagnostics after verification; left gated INFO logs for troubleshooting.
+  - Moved the various colors from `Label` to `IDisplayObject` as they are useful in places other than `Label`.

 ---
 ## Next Steps:
+- Move Individual Indices to a new `IconButton` object.
+This should be a very simply button object that simply displays an Icon according to a specific index and responds by dispatching proper events when clicked as appropriate.
 - Investigate what I presume are z_order based bugs.
 Objects are not rendering in proper order.
 Not sure when this started.
-- Move the various colors from `Label` to `IDisplayObject` as they are useful in places other than `Label`.
 - Add more EventTypes to support `Checkbox` and `Radiobox`.
 - refactor the UnitTest functions to use the newest test function pattern (e.g., `Label_test1()` → `Label_test1()`).
   - Refactor `SpriteSheet_UnitTests` to utilize proper scaffolding patterns.
 [COMPLETE]